Samoan Assemblies of God in New Zealand: Structure

 The national movement as a corporate body is known as the Samoan Assemblies of God, locally the church is known as the Samoan Assembly of God.

 The Samoan Assemblies of God in New Zealand are divided into 6 district councils, each council operates under a mother-church.
 The leader of each district is a representative in the executive presbytery, and are formally recognized as the Overseer.
 Each district operates autonomously, and gather once every three months to build strong relationships with other local branches which in turn is the equipping process of evangelism.
 The North Auckland Conference is currently led by Reverend Muavae Ta'ele Mika, there are over 30 churches under his direction, this regional fellowship includes West Auckland and Central, the mother-church is Auckland/Grey Lynn Samoan Assembly of God.
 The South Auckland Conference is led by Reverend Seleni Taoai, and currently has over 40 churches under his leadership, this regional fellowship includes East Auckland, the mother-church is Mangere Samoan Assembly of God.
-The North Central Conference, which is located in the upper north island and includes Waikato and Bay of Plenty Regions consists of 15 churches, the mother-church of this district is Tokoroa Samoan Assembly of God, but is led by Reverend Tapelu Aupa'au from Taupo.
-South Central Conference consists of 10 churches, this region includes Manawatu, Taranaki and Hawkes Bay Regions, the mother-church is officially recognized as the Napier Samoan Assembly of God, but is led by Reverend Levi Kereti from Hastings.
+The North Central Conference, which is located in the upper north island and includes Waikato and Bay of Plenty Regions consists of 15 churches, the mother-church of this district is Tokoroa Samoan Assembly of God, but is led by Reverend Tapelu Aupa'au from Taupō.
+South Central Conference consists of 10 churches, this region includes Manawatū, Taranaki and Hawkes Bay Regions, the mother-church is officially recognized as the Napier Samoan Assembly of God, but is led by Reverend Levi Kereti from Hastings.
 Wellington Conference has over 30 churches, although the mother-church is officially Porirua Assembly of God and formerly Wellington Samoan Assembly of God, the head church of this region is located in Wanuiomata.
 South Island conference consists of the whole South Island, which has 20 churches, is led by Reverend Iosefa Taula.

 The Samoan Assemblies of God in New Zealand gather annually at their national conventions which is formally referred to as the General Council of Churches, it is held in the three main New Zealand centres of Auckland, Wellington and Christchurch.
 These conferences only last 3 days and are always during the Easter Weekend break.
 Every two years, the fellowship have General Elections where registered delegates nominate and ordain the Eldership, who are formally recognized as the National Executive Council.
 Each local church is required to have 8 representatives present at every conference, that includes the Senior Pastor, First Lady, Assistant Pastor and Spouse, Secretary and Treasurer of the local church, Youth Pastor and Sunday School President, these are known as the Official Business Delegates, and have the right to address local matters and discuss church business with the Leadership board and have the power to vote.
 Dr Samani Pulepule has been nominated and ordained with a vote of 100% since 1968 (the first Samoan Assemblies General Council) right up until his retirement in 2011.